Pseudo-Labeling Based Practical Semi-Supervised Meta-Training for Few-Shot Learning: Practical Semi-Supervised Meta-Training

 \textbf{Semi-Supervised Meta-Training for Few-Shot Learning.} Given the splitting sets, we can use $\mathcal{\Bar{D}}_\mathit{train}$ as the training (base) set in the newly proposed semi-supervised meta-training setting.
 The novel set is the same as the common few-shot setting to maintain the same evaluation for existing methods.
 In our experiments, we evaluate our model on the few-shot novel sets $\mathcal{D}_\mathit{novel}$, but also test it on semi-supervised testing set $\mathcal{D}_{t}$ to explore the impact of the meta-learning manner for common semi-supervised approaches.

-Our new training setting is totally different to the previous SSFSL methods, including meta-learning \cite{ren2018meta,li2019learning} and transfer learning \cite{wang2020instance,rodriguez2020embedding} based algorithms.
-Firstly, in meta-learning-based works, there exists an additional unlabeled set $\mathcal{U}$ for each $M$-way $K$-shot task. $U$ unlabeled samples from each of $M$ classes are selected to build this unlabeled set.
-However, this selection strategy requires the prior information for the labels of these 'unlabeled' samples, which is not reasonable during the training phase and can not utilize the real unlabeled samples.
-To remove the requirement of prior labels and make a more reasonable and practical semi-supervised few-shot setting, we split the training set into labeled ($\mathcal{D}_{l}$) and unlabeled ($\mathcal{D}_{u}$) sets, and forbid the above selection strategy on unlabeled set during the training phase.
-Secondly, the algorithms based on transfer learning require all labeled data in the base class set for training, while our setting only needs a few labels.
+Our new training setting is totally different to the previous SSFSL methods, including meta-training \cite{ren2018meta,li2019learning} and transfer-learning \cite{wang2020instance,rodriguez2020embedding} based algorithms.
+Firstly, in meta-training based works, there exists an additional unlabeled set $\mathcal{U}$ for each $M$-way $K$-shot task. $U$ unlabeled samples from each of $M$ classes are selected to build this unlabeled set.
+However, this selection strategy requires prior information for the labels of these 'unlabeled' samples, which is not reasonable during the training phase and can not utilize the real unlabeled samples.
+To remove the requirement of prior labels and make a practical semi-supervised few-shot setting, we split the training set into labeled ($\mathcal{D}_{l}$) and unlabeled ($\mathcal{D}_{u}$) sets, and forbid the above selection strategy on the unlabeled set during the training phase.
+Secondly, the algorithms based on transfer-learning require all labeled data in the base class set for training, while our setting only needs a few labels.